skijit/notes/electronics/basics.md

             - Voltage drop is 10X bigger for R2 b/c the resistance of R2 is 10X bigger than R1.
 - Quick formula for voltage out:
     - ```- V_{out} = \frac{R_2}{R_1 + R_2} \cdot V_{in} ```
+- I think we like to say voltage dividers because:
+    - 1 resistor in series: gotta have it (to prevent a short)
+    - 2 resistors in series: produce a drop in current and ultimately in voltage (in fact it's like its being divided)

+## Voltage Drops
+- Not the same thing as voltage
+- Voltage Drop: The energy (volts) a component uses when current flows
+- There is only a voltage drop when current is flowing
+- Calculate the current in the circuit from the Voltage Source and the cumulative resistance.
+    - Then you calculate the individual voltage drop for each component using Ohm's law, the known current (as this doesn't change), and the component's individual resistance.
+- All the voltages have to add up to the total voltage : ie all voltage has to go away
+- Only components that have a load (resistance) ) (the stuff that does work) have a voltage drop

 ## PCB Basics